 We managed to get back to the villa by bus.
 It only cost 1.80 euros/person.

-Most of the evening we were packing because the holiday was about to end and the day after we were supposed to go back to Romania.
+For most of the evening, we were packing because the holiday was about to end and the day after we were supposed to go back to Romania.
 That evening we had our last dinner together at Sakis Tavern.

 Day 8, Tuesday – Traveling back to Romania

-9:30 am we left Skala Rachoni behind, heading to the port in order to catch the 10 am ferryboat to the main land.
-This time we mainly stayed on E85 (5) road to go back to Bucharest, but near Ruse we decided to take a turn and catch the ferryboat to Zimnicea.
-Around 9:30pm we arrived in Bucharest after a 12 hours journey.
+At 9:30 am we left Skala Rachoni behind, heading to the port to catch the 10 am ferryboat to the mainland.
+This time we mainly stayed on E85 (5) road to go back to Bucharest, but near Ruse, we decided to take a turn and catch the ferryboat to Zimnicea.
+Around 9:30 pm we arrived in Bucharest after a 12 hours journey.

-The summer holiday 2015 didn’t ended here.
+The summer holiday of 2015 didn’t end here.
 Please stay tuned for “The 7 stairs canyon” …coming soon.